Policy for Membership Denial and Disciplinary Procedures

 Committee: the Professional Conduct and Ethics Committee.

 Disciplinary Action: action taken by the Professional Conduct and Ethics Committee against a member of the Association in response to a Complaint.
-It includes any recommendations affecting membership except denial or cancellation.
+It includes any recommendations affecting membership

 Executive Director: the Executive Director of the Association.